Crequency/Common.BasicHelper/README.md

 # Samples

-We provide some samples in `Commong.BasicHelper.Samples` project.
+We provide some samples in `Commong.BasicHelper.Samples` project (which is a api site).

 To run this project, just run commands:

 ```shell
 cd Common.BasicHelper.Samples

 dotnet run
 ```